dfinity/internet-identity/README.md

 ### Integration with Internet Identity

-Please refer to the [Client Authentication Protocol section](docs/internet-identity-spec.adoc#client-auth-protocol) of the [Internet Identity Specification][spec] to integration Internet Identity in your app from scratch.
-For a just-add-water approach using the [agent-js](https://github.com/dfinity/agent-js) library, check out Kyle Peacock's [blogpost](http://kyle-peacock.com/blog/dfinity/integrating-internet-identity/).
+The [`using-dev-build`](./demos/using-dev-build) demo shows a documented example project that integrates Internet Identity.
+For more, please refer to the [Client Authentication Protocol section](docs/internet-identity-spec.adoc#client-auth-protocol) of the [Internet Identity Specification][spec] to integration Internet Identity in your app from scratch.
+For a just-add-water approach using the [agent-js](https://github.com/dfinity/agent-js) library (also used by `using-dev-build`), check out Kyle Peacock's [blogpost](http://kyle-peacock.com/blog/dfinity/integrating-internet-identity/).

 If you're interested in the infrastructure of how to get the Internet Identity canister and how to test it within your app, check out [`using-dev-build`](./demos/using-dev-build), which uses the Internet Identity development canister.